Bidyut-Sikder/next.js/README.md

 ## Topics
-In this section we have seen how Authentication works in next.js project.
+In this section we have seen how Page Router works in next.js project.

 ## Features
-- [x] Login
-- [x] Logout
-- [x] Private routing
+- [x] This is a basic project created by using Pages Router